squarebells/awsw-premonition/README.md

 + `fx/lewd/`: Sounds edited by squarebells, originally extracted from COM3D2.
 + `fx/*.ogg`: Edited from base game sound assets by squarebells.

-### As always, special thanks go to the AwSW discord modding community.

 ### About giving feedback: